HubSpot Salesforce Integration Guide: Setup, Field Mapping, Cost & Best Practices

 In the end, this connection promotes business growth by enabling smooth data flow, automation, and cooperation.

-Why Integrate Hubspot with Salesforce?
+Why Integrate HubSpot with Salesforce?

 And the best part?
 You can tailor the integration to fit exactly what your business needs.